connervieira/Predator/FAQ.md

 **Who is Predator designed for?**

     Predator is designed for hobbyists, tech enthusiasts, and regular individuals.
-It's designed for those who are curious about how many cars they pass, and for those who want to keep an eye out for cars reported as AMBER alerts and stolen vehicles.
+It's designed for those who are curious about how many cars they pass, and for those who want a customizable, extensible camera platform to build on top of.
 It's for those who want to log everyone who enters their driveway, and for those who want alerts when their friends and family arrive at their house.
+It's for people who want to tinker and experiment with computer vision technology in a powerful and easy way.

 **Who is Predator not designed for?**